Menu

 Next steps

-In the final lesson of the Jira Project Reporting Academy will be shown how to combine all the reports we have built into a comprehensive dashboard with vital information for a Project Manager.
+In the final lesson of the Jira Project Reporting Academy, we will show how to combine all the reports we have built into a comprehensive dashboard with vital information for a Project Manager.
 Stay tuned!

 You May Also Like